osowatzke/picorv32/README.txt

 accessible from the file explorer.
 It is placed in the rtl2gds subfolder of each run.
 The design summary for a build without an FPU should be placed at ./build/picorv32_with_sram/rtl2gds/picorv32_with_sram.png

+The build subdirectory is also included as a zipped file with the submission.
+Each of the build directories (i.e. picorv32_with_sram and picorv32_with_sram_n_fpu) should contain each run-time outputs that are not automatically saved at runtime.
+These include a copy of the terminal outputs ('build_log.txt') and a screenshot showing passing results ('rtl2gds.png').